A PIR motion sensor alarm is a device which detects the infrared radiation from a moving human body and triggers an an

-The second idea below explains a simple PIR motion detector alarm circuit which can be used for activating lights only in the presence of a human, thus saving precious electric power.
+The third idea below explains a simple PIR motion detector alarm circuit which can be used for activating lights or an alarm signal, only in the presence of a human or an intruder.

 How it Works

-Here is a simple circuit that activates a relay when a living being (a human) is detected by the PIR sensor.
+Here is a simple circuit that activates a relay alarm when a living being (a human) is detected by the PIR sensor.
 Here PIR stands for Passive Infrared sensor.
 It doesn’t produce any infrared radiations to detect the presence of a living being but on the other hand it detects the infrared radiations released by them.

 This relay can be configured to be used with a electrical bulb or a tubelight, night lamp or anything else that works on 220VAC.